Targets

 Here are some examples of infrastructure layer experiment options you can try that may be better suited to your intended experiment:

-There are two ways to select targets when you create an experiment, choosing the exact targets, or to randomly select some, or all, of the targets by the supplied tags.
-Exact target selection uses the host or container's Identifier as the selection method, while Random target selection takes advantage of tags on that host or container.
-For automated scheduling of experiments in a dynamic environment where hosts and containers are spun up and down, Random selection is preferred.
+There are two ways to select targets when you create an experiment: choosing the exact targets, or choosing a group of targets by their tags.
+“Exact” target selection uses the host or container’s unique identifier as the selection method.
+“Tag” selection takes advantage of tags that were detected on the host or container.
+Exact selection is useful for quick one-off experiments on a small number of targets.
+For running experiments in environments where targets are spun up and down dynamically (e.g. cloud platforms), we recommend using tag selection.

 Exact